(1) The enumeration in this Constitution, of certain rights, shall not be construed to deny or disparage others retained by the People.

 (10) This Clause shall apply only to Federal elections except where provided for elsewhere in this Constitution.
 Each State may provide, by law, the manner of holding State elections and may include State issues and candidates on the Federal ballot in their State; but the Congress may, by law, create regulations to produce a standardized ballot.

-(9) Any person who runs for the office of President, Vice President, Senator, nominated as a Federal justice or judge, or Representative shall present to any Federal court proof of naturalized citizenship, birth certificate, or other credentials as Congress may, by law, provide for within the State or other jurisdiction where born or naturalized.
+(8) Any person who runs for the office of President, Vice President, Senator, nominated as a Federal Justice or Judge, or Representative shall present to any Federal court proof of naturalized citizenship, birth certificate, or other credentials as Congress may, by law, provide for within the State or other jurisdiction where born or naturalized.
 Upon a satisfactory examination or investigation the court shall then attest that the candidate is a valid Citizen but shall not have the power to publicly release said credentials without the permission of the candidate.

-(10) No person who has been convicted of a crime (unless pardoned) shall be eligible to hold office as a President, Vice President, Senator, Representative, or Federal justice or judge and any of the above convicted of a crime while in office shall not be allowed to continue in their office.
+(9) No person who has been convicted of a crime (unless pardoned) shall be eligible to hold office as a President, Vice President, Senator, Representative, or Federal Justice or Judge and any of the above convicted of a crime while in office shall not be allowed to continue in their office.

 |CLICK HERE TO RETURN TO THE FRONT PAGE|